-What parts do I need to convert to flat bar?
+What parts do I need to convert to a flat bar?

-The first most important thing to buy is your handlebar.
-There’s a massive choice of flat handlebars available from traditional mountain bike bars, through to narrow bars.
+The first and most important thing to buy is your handlebar.
+There’s a massive choice of flat handlebars available from traditional mountain bike bars, to narrow bars.

-Handlebar width really is a personal preference.
+Handlebar width is a personal preference.
 For me, the sweet spot is 660-680mm, but some MTB bars go as wide as 800mm.
-Personally I like my bars to have a 20mm rise with 6° upsweep and 9° back-sweep.
+I like my bars to have a 20mm rise with a 6° upsweep and 9° back-sweep.

 This is quite important if you’re converting a drop handlebar bike.
-Road bike geometry is usually specifically designed with drop bars in mind and just fitting a flat handlebar can effect the way the steering feels.
-I advise fitting a longer stem, maybe 20-30mm longer.
+Road bike geometry is usually specifically designed with drop bars in mind and just fitting a flat handlebar can affect the way the steering feels.
+I advise fitting a longer stem, maybe 20-30mm long.